Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: The Laplace Bridge for BNNs

 Further benefits of this approximation arise from the convenient analytical properties of the Dirichlet exponential family.
 For example, a point estimate of the posterior predictive distribution is directly given by the Dirichlet's mean,

-This removes the necessity for MC-integration and can be computed analytically.
+This removes the necessity for MC integration and can be computed analytically.
 Additionally, Dirichlets have Dirichlet marginals: If $p(\vpi) = \mathrm{Dir}(\vpi | \valpha)$, then

-Thus marginal distributions arbitrary subsets of outputs (including binary marginals) can be computed in closed-form.
+Thus marginal distributions of arbitrary subsets of outputs (including binary marginals) can be computed in closed-form.

 An additional benefit of the LB for BNNs is that it is more flexible than an MC-integral.
 If we let $p(\vpi)$ be the distribution over $\vpi := \mathrm{softmax}(\vz) := [e^{z_1}/\sum_{l} e^{z_l}, \dots, e^{z_K}/\sum_{l} e^{z_l}]^\top$, then the MC-integral can be seen as a ``point-estimate'' of this distribution since it approximates $\mathbb{E}[\vpi]$.
 In contrast, the Dirichlet distribution $\mathrm{Dir}(\vpi | \valpha)$ approximates the distribution $p(\vpi)$.
 Thus, the LB enables tasks that can be done only with a distribution but not a point estimate.
 For instance, one could ask ``what is the distribution of the softmax output of the first $L$ classes?'' when one is dealing with $K$-class ($L < K$) classification.
 Since the marginal distribution can be computed analytically with Eq. \eqref{eq:dirichlet_marginal}, the LB provides a convenient yet cheap way of answering this question.